 - universities, higher education institutions and further education colleges

-- local authorities and the Civil Service
+- local authorities, the Civil Service and the intelligence services

 - financial services organisations